-Welcome to the ISU Dietetics Internship!
+Welcome to the ISU Dietetic Internship!

 You have been selected to participate in our program based on academic achievement, your interest in the profession of dietetics, completion of the required coursework and degrees, and past work experience.
-The 25-week experience will be intense as you complete the requirements to establish eligibility to write the Academy of Nutrition and Dietetics registration examination.
+The 6-month experience will be intense as you complete the requirements to establish eligibility to write the Academy of Nutrition and Dietetics registration examination.

 Your ability to be a self-directed and self-motivated learner is very important.
 Faculty members at Iowa State University (ISU) and the preceptors at your experience facilities look forward to assisting you in meeting the challenges of this program and achieving your educational and career goals.

 Canvas Welcome Course